 Why is the plot plan important?

-Your home must comply with municipal bylaws including the percentage of lot coverage and setbacks.
-Otherwise, a variance relaxation must be obtained before construction can begin.
-This could involve extra costs and some time delays.
-Your builder will obtain a real property report from the surveyor to confirm the home is in compliance with municipal bylaws before mortgage advances are made.
+Your home must comply with municipal bylaws, or a variance relaxation must be obtained before construction can begin.
+This could involve extra costs as well as time delays.
+Your builder will obtain a real property report to confirm everything is as it should be before mortgage advances are made.

 What do I need to know about my Purchase Agreement before I sign it?

-Essentially, the Agreement establishes the mutual obligations and a formal set of rules to govern the relationship between you and your builder.
-You should have a thorough understanding of the contract, and the contract documents including the Working Drawings, Plot plan and Specifications.
+In short, the Agreement establishes mutual obligations and a formal set of rules to govern the relationship between you and your builder.
+You’ll want to have a thorough understanding of the contract and contract documents, including the Working Drawings, Plot Plan and Specifications (more on those below).

 The legal areas to be dealt with on the road to new home ownership consist of:

-In most cases, contracts are straightforward agreements between buyer and builder using the builder’s standard contract which includes mandatory clauses about warranty coverage or the contract prepared by The Progressive New Home Warranty Program.
-These contracts are more than adequate to fairly represent the legal agreements between you and your builder regarding the terms and conditions of building what you need in a new home, where, when, how and at what price.
-On the closing of the sale, the legal firm fulfills its responsibility to transfer title to the purchaser.
+In most cases, contracts are straightforward agreements between buyer and builder using the builder’s standard contract (which includes mandatory clauses about warranty coverage or the contract prepared by the Progressive New Home Warranty Program).
+These contracts will fairly represent the legal agreements between you and your builder regarding the project’s terms and conditions.
+On the closing day, the legal firm fulfills its responsibility to transfer the title to the purchaser.